 top of page

-If you have a confirmed ADHD diagnosis, Rob offers a
+If you have a confirmed ADHD diagnosis, Rob offer a

 treatment package that includes all support required from starting medication until reaching a stable and maintenance dose.
 At this point, hopefully your GP will be happy to agree to a "shared care agreement" and continue prescriptions in primary care (see notes below).
 As the specialist, I would remain involved to respond to any concerns, manage any changes and provide a mandatory annual review.

-This package fee will include all face to face/video/telephone appointments including email support as necessary, prescription writing and online ordering until you have reached a stable and maintenance dose.
+This package fee will include all face to face/video/telephone appointments including timely response through email support as and when necessary, prescription writing and online ordering until you have reached a stable and maintenance dose.